sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/visualization-processors.rst

 Visualization Processors
 ==============

-There are a number of Nodes/Processors in Fire which produce rich visualizations.
+There are several Nodes/Processors in Fire that produce rich visualizations.

 These Processors can be added to any workflow and are applied to the data.